 Are meals provided?

 Although there is no meal plan provided, your stipend will be ample enough to purchase food throughout the summer.
-Also, meals are served for students at many of the seminars, workshops and formal talks.

 Are there social activities planned that are not work based?

 There will be a variety of social events planned twice a month, additional social events will be left up to the participants.
 Pittsburgh has lots of nearby attractions, including water parks, museums, rafting, and so on.
 We encourage each member of the summer program to "organize" a group activity during their stay.
 The activities will depend on what the group is interested in doing.
 Keep in mind that COVID-19 may impact the availability of certain activities.